Pig War (1859): Political context

-Former Union Army General-in-Chief, George B. McClellan, and George Pickett’s classmate at the United States Military Academy at West Point, New York and lifelong friend, although military opponent, claimed that General William S. Harney, and Pickett conspired with a cabal, to start a war with Britain (United Kingdom), creating a common enemy, to head off a north–south confrontation.
+Future Union Army General-in-Chief, George B. McClellan (who was also George Pickett’s classmate at the United States Military Academy at West Point, New York and lifelong friend), claimed that General William S. Harney, and Pickett conspired with a cabal, to start a war with Britain (United Kingdom), creating a common enemy, to head off a north–south confrontation.
 However, General Granville O. Haller, disputed General McClellan's later theory.
 He said they had wanted to start a war, but with hope of distracting the North so that the South could secede from the federal Union.

 The theories are given credence when it is noted that later Major General Silas Casey, then a lieutenant colonel and deputy commander of the 9th Infantry Regiment, was reduced to a support role for lower ranked Captain George Pickett who was given independent jurisdiction over a vast area by General William Harney, then a brevet major.

 On the other hand, it can be said that Lieutenant Colonel Casey had not been reduced, for he was given command over the U.S.S.
 Massachusetts and Major Haller to protect and supervise the waters of the Puget Sound.
 Based on his military experience, he was given discretion to deviate from his orders.